 A great base from which to discover Bohol

-And then we go off and explore Bohol; the famous Chocolate Hills, the Adventure Park with a bicycle zipwire, tree root climbing, meeting the Tarsier Man and exploring caves.
+And then we go off and explore Bohol; the famous Chocolate Hills, the Adventure Park with the Bohol bike zipline, tree root climbing, meeting the Tarsier Man and exploring caves.

 The Beach Resort: Palangao Island